 If you choose to appeal, a Notice of Appeal must be filed with the Texas Court of Appeals within 30 days of the final judgment.
 The appeal must list all of the issues you wish the court to address during the process.
 You cannot appeal a trial court’s decision upon the basis that you believe someone was lying.
 Appeals are limited to whether or not the judge correctly interpreted and applied the law to the facts of your case.

-With the Notice of Appeal, a lawyer will prepare a brief explaining why the appeal is being filed and include with it a trial transcript, pleadings, evidence, and other documentation.
-Since filing appeals is a lengthy and time-consuming process, our attorneys will strive to ensure that there is a sufficient basis to go forward with the appeals process in your individual case.
+After a Notice of Appeal is filed, a lawyer will prepare a brief explaining why the appeal is being filed, and include with it a trial transcript, pleadings, evidence, and other documentation.
+Since filing appeals is a lengthy and time-consuming process, our attorneys will strive to ensure there is a sufficient basis to go forward with the appeals process in your individual case.

 Once your divorce appeal is filed, the appellate court will look for critical errors or an abuse of discretion in the original case.
 An abuse of discretion occurs when a judge acted unreasonably or arbitrarily, or without referring to the appropriate rules of the court.
 If there is substantial proof to support the original decree, it is unlikely that the court will find an abuse of discretion.
 Successful appeals occur, however, when a legal team demonstrates that the court made an error in its conclusions as to the legal basis for a divorce judgment.

-If you have been handed an unsatisfactory ruling in a family law case which you believe to be unfair, it is important that you seek out the assistance of a skilled attorney in order to evaluate your case.
-At Holmes, Diggs & Sadler, our experienced Houston divorce appeals lawyers can estimate the chances your case has for a successful appeal and can work to protect your rights and interests through the appeals process.
-Contact our offices today at (713) 802-1777 to learn more about your legal options.
+If you have been handed an unsatisfactory ruling in a family law case which you believe to be unfair, it is important that you seek out the assistance of a skilled attorney to evaluate your case.
+At Holmes, Diggs & Sadler, our experienced Houston divorce appeals lawyers can help evaluate the chance your case has for a successful appeal and can work to protect your rights and interests throughout the appeals process.